Apn7/OOProject/README.md

-Certainly!
-Here's the README file with the provided information formatted in Markdown:

 # Pharmacy Management System

 The Pharmacy Management System is a C++ program that allows users to manage drugs in a pharmacy store.
 It provides functionality for both administrators and buyers to perform various operations such as adding drugs, modifying drugs, deleting drugs, viewing drug lists, and generating receipts.